DIVD-NL/evidence_uploader/README.md

 * Create credentials.json using this page: https://developers.google.com/drive/api/v3/quickstart/python (make sure you are logged into you divd.nl account)
 * Alternatively, ask Frank for credentials and a whitlisting
 * Enable Google Sheets on your credentials, see: https://support.google.com/googleapi/answer/6158841?hl=en
-* Certain packages (a lot if you want gifs as well), see prep-ubuntu.sh to give you an idea
+* Certain os and Python packages, see prep-ubuntu.sh to give you an idea